pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

 - Here is a bit of what we do to init our ForPortionOfState.
-  - So we're not running the row-by-row update yet, just the node init.
+  - Remember we're not running the row-by-row update yet, just the node init.
 - We need to evaluate the FROM and TO parameters and turn those into a range.
   - The TO & FROM can't change row-by-row, so we can do it up front here.
   - We built this expression back in the analysis phase;